ytpang/repo/public_html/jamie-stirling.md

 Rating: Good

 There is no author info section, however there appears to be a balanced contribution for all the collaborators.
-There is no author info section, however there appears to be a balanced contribution for all the collaborators.